sqlite-mpi/smpi-iop-node-ffi/readme.md

 ### License note

-- The source code that produced the binaries at `./src/cdylib/*` is proprietary and closed source.
+The shared library binaries (`./src/cdylib/*`) included in this repo are MIT licensed, but the source code that produced them is closed and proprietary.

-    - A perpetual license for the source code can be arranged for a small fee, please contact emadda.dev@gmail.com.
+A perpetual license for the source code can be arranged for a small fee, please contact emadda.dev@gmail.com.

-- The release binaries (`./src/cdylib/*`) themselves are licensed under MIT.
+See https://sqlitempi.com/license for more details.

 ### Example usage: